Greatchinex/naija-districts-constituencies/README.md

 <br> <code>console.log(all_districts)</code>

-<br>// Returns an array of all districts and Their states in Nigeria
+<br>Returns an array of all districts and Their states in Nigeria

 ## Example 3